Anger How It Works: How to Change Your Heart

 .

 We are in our series on the book of James called How Life Works.
-Last time we talked about how temptation works.
-We wrote our temptations down and nailed them to the cross.
+Last time, we talked about how temptation works.
+We wrote down our temptations and nailed them to the cross.
 Some of you may wonder what happened to those papers.
 We burned them.

 Let’s prepare our hearts to receive the word.
 The lesson will end with James telling us to accept the word which is able to save our souls.
 To change our souls, we must accept his word.
 Would you pray with me we receive a word that can save our souls?
 Let’s pray.